1. Funding of Routine Association Business:

 3. Reimbursement for Travel:

 a.
-Eligibility: Elected officers (see Article V of the Bylaws for a definition) as well as the Technology User Group Chair are eligible for reimbursement for transportation expenses incurred while carrying out Association business.
-Business of the Association is defined as attendance at committee and/or Board meetings and as representing the association at other meetings (e.g. SUNY Council of Library Directors’ Meetings).
+Eligibility: Elected officers (see Article V of the Bylaws for a definition) as well as the Technology User Group Chair are eligible for reimbursement for travel expenses incurred while carrying out Association business.
+Business of the Association is defined as attendance at committee and/or Board meetings and as representing the Association at other meetings.
 Those eligible for travel reimbursement should seek funding from their local unit before requesting reimbursement from the Association.
-The Association shall appropriate funds at the beginning of each fiscal year for the reimbursement of officer travel.
+The Association shall appropriate funds each fiscal year for the reimbursement of officer travel.
 If there are no funds appropriated by the Council, no requests for such reimbursement may be fulfilled.
-Executive Board and Council members will not be reimbursed for travel expenses incurred while traveling to the SUNYLA Annual Conference.
-Others traveling on behalf of the Association, whether they are members or not, are eligible for transportation funds if the expenditure is approved by the Executive Board.
+Others traveling on behalf of the Association, whether they are members or not, are eligible for travel funds if the expenditure is approved by the Executive Board.

 b.
 Amount of funding allowed: People should travel using the cheapest practical means, including automobile, bus, train or airplane.
-When a personal automobile is used, reimbursement is funded at the current IRS standard rate (per amendment at the 12/2/94 SUNYLA Executive Board/Council meeting); toll and parking charges will be reimbursed in full.
+When a personal automobile is used, reimbursement is funded at the current IRS standard rate; toll and parking charges will be reimbursed in full.
 Reimbursement for taxi, bus, train and airplane fares are reimbursed in full if funds are available.
-Lodging may be reimbursed at official GSA per diem rates for trips requiring more than three hours of driving time.
-Aside from the SUNY Council of Library Directors’ Meetings, lodging expenses in excess of the per diem rate are the responsibility of the individual.
+Lodging will be reimbursed for the annual conference up to $200 total per elected officer.
+Lodging may be reimbursed at official GSA per diem rates for other Association business requiring more than three hours of driving time.
+Lodging expenses in excess of the per diem rate are the responsibility of the individual.
 Meals are not generally reimbursed unless they are a part of the event and are also at official GSA per diem rates.

 c.
 Prior approval: If a person who is eligible for reimbursement of travel expenses is unable to travel without prior payment, a travel bill may be paid in advance.
 In order to receive prepayment, an eligible member must submit a bill or registration form for the entire amount to the Treasurer.

 d.
-Limitations: Association funds disbursed for transportation expenses shall not exceed 35% of the Association’s annual income without approval of the Council.
-The Council may vote to raise this percentage.
+Limitations: Association funds disbursed for travel expenses shall not exceed 35% of the Association’s annual income without approval of the Council.
+The Council may vote to change this percentage.

 e.
 Submitting for travel reimbursement: When submitting expenses for travel, always include original receipts for lodging, tolls, parking, and taxi, bus, train, or airplane fares; scanned images of receipts are acceptable if submitting electronically.
-Those seeking reimbursement for travel expenses have 10 business days from date of travel to submit their requests to the Treasurer.
+Those seeking reimbursement for travel expenses have 10 business days from the final day of travel to submit their requests to the Treasurer.

 4. Fiscal Year: